heywinit/shenstack/README.md

 # SHENSTACK

-A high-performance, type-safe full-stack framework for building modern web applications with speed and confidence.
+A high-performance, full-stack framework for building modern web applications with speed and confidence.

 ## 🚀 Stack Overview